 Upon acquiring Avelead on August 16, 2021 (refer to Note 3 - Business Combination and Divestiture), the Company assumed an operating lease agreement for the corporate office space of Avelead.
-The lessor is an entity controlled by one of the Sellers that is employed by the Company The 36-month term lease commenced March 1, 2019 and expired on February 28, 2022.
+The lessor is an entity controlled by one of the Sellers that is employed by the Company.
+The 36-month term lease commenced March 1, 2019 and expired on February 28, 2022.
 In February 2022, the Company renewed the lease for twelve months with monthly payments totaling \$71,984 over the term of the lease.
-For the three months ended April 30, 2022, the Company recorded rent expense of \$19,000.
+There is no renewal clause contained in the current lease.
+For the three and nine months ended October 31, 2022, the Company recorded rent expense of \$18,000 and \$55,000, respectively.